algorithmsbooks/optimization/README.md

 * p.
 147: Eq.
 9.1: Remove boldface x (thanks to Ross Alexander)
 * p.
 171: ex 10.2, simplify example to not require any constraints by making h(x) a linear function; then x_n can be determined from x_1 through x_n-1
 * p.
 183: Swap order of lambda and rho updates in Alg 10.2 (thanks to Stuart Rogers)
 * p.
+208-209: mu should be lambda and polarity of constraint in dual form should be flipped (thanks to Masha Itkina)
+* p.
 242: Change Morris-Mitchell Criterion list from {1,2,3,10,20,50,100} to {1,2,5,10,20,50,100}. (thanks to Stephan Milius)
 * p.
 263: Change sidenote 8 to add " if $\lambda = 0$" and change "sufficiently large" to "positive". (thanks to Chris Peel)
 * p.
 325: Remove repeated equation 18.18 and insert step between 18.13 and 18.14. (thanks to Christoph Buchner)